-In many cases, these symptoms appear before visible water damage, similar to issues explained in clogged drain warning signs, where underlying problems show up through indirect clues.
+In many cases, these symptoms appear before visible water damage, similar to patterns seen in clogged drain warning signs, where underlying issues reveal themselves through indirect clues rather than obvious failure.

 🚨 Quick Check for Homeowners

-If more than one of these signs is present, a hidden leak may already be developing.
+If more than one of these signs is present, a hidden leak may already be developing behind walls or under flooring.
+These patterns rarely resolve on their own and usually worsen gradually as moisture spreads.

 Why Hidden Bathroom Leaks Are Hard to Detect